OPS-E2E-PPE/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadLineKeyHandler.md

 ### -Chord

 The key or sequence of keys to be bound to a function or script block.
 Use a single string to specify a single binding.
-If the binding is a sequence of keys, separate the keys by a comma, as in the following example:
+If the binding is a sequence of keys, separate the keys by a comma.
+For

-`Ctrl+X,Ctrl+L`
+example: `Ctrl+x,Ctrl+l`

+Letter key references are defined using lowercase letters.
+If you want to define a chord that uses an uppercase letter, the chord must include the **Shift** key.
+For example, `Ctrl+Shift+x` and `Ctrl+x` create different bindings.

 This parameter accepts an array of strings.
 Each string is a separate binding, not a sequence of keys for a single binding.